 But again, the rules are relatively simple.
 So with my cribsheet, and a little time, I can now work out the pronunciation of any word which only has consonants from the first half of the alphabet … By tomorrow, when we’ve completed the alphabet, I should be able to work out anything.

 Of course, being able to work it out by referencing my crib sheet and being able to do it on the fly are two entirely different things.
 But I’ll see how I get on with some practice, most likely after I get home.
 In the meantime, I can now actually tell taxi drivers where I want to go rather than showing them the address – as I additionally have the words for one to nine and a hundred, which is as precise an address as they want here.

 Aside: Buenos Aires has a really sensible address system.
 Roads are a grid, so you either ask for a junction of two roads, or you ask for the block you want.
 Every block has its own set of numbers, so one block is 100s (100 to whatever), the next one 200s, and so on.
 So for El Beso, for example, at Riobamba 416, you just ask for Riobamba cuatro ciento, which is the 400-block.
 As the blocks are small, they just drop you in the middle and it will be seconds away.

-Steph was still resting her foot, so I headed out to a milonga on my own again.
-She’d warned me about the crime rate here, so I carried a small amount of money in my pockets (100 peso notes and smaller) and the 500s in my sock.
+I headed out to a milonga.
+Having been warned about pickpockets, I carried a small amount of money in my pockets (100 peso notes and smaller) and the 500s in my sock.
 Which was a good thing as I got pick-pocketed in the 100 metre walk room my hotel to the junction where I picked up a taxi.
 Whoever did it was extremely good – I knew nothing about it until I arrived at my destination and my pocket was empty.
-They got the equivalent of £12.

 Milonga 16: Misteriosa Milonga